xxyCufe/scDML_reproduce/README.md

 ![](workflow1.png)

-This repository is dedicated to providing the code used to perform all evaluations in the scDML paper.It includes code used to generate results for scDML,and for every competing method.
-The scDML method's repository can be found [https://github.com/eleozzr/scDML](https://github.com/eleozzr/scDML)
+This repository is dedicated to providing the code used to perform all evaluations in the scDML paper.
+It includes code used to regenerate results for scDML and every competing method.
+The scDML method's repository can be found at [https://github.com/eleozzr/scDML](https://github.com/eleozzr/scDML)

 ## Compared Methods